Financial aid •

 Work before college

 A pre-college paycheck can go a long way.
-It feels great to finally earn your own money, and it’s tempting to spend it, but set aside at least some of it for college if possible.
+It feels great to earn your own money as a teen, and it’s tempting to spend it, but set aside at least some of it for college if possible.

 After all, if you can set aside more cash now, you’ll have less debt later.
 You’ll essentially earn that money back after graduation in the form of lower loan payments.

-The earlier you start working, the more work experience you have when you get to college, too.
-This may make it easier to land higher-paying gigs during college, which we’ll talk about more later.
+Also—the earlier you start working, the more work experience you have when you get to college.
+This may make it easier to land higher-paying gigs during college, which we’ll discuss later.

 Do your best in high school